AceIsHuman/AceIsHuman/README.md

 ### Hey there 👋

-If your reading this, I am glad you're here!
-I'm a Full Stack Web Developer with knowledge in HTMTL, CSS, JavaScipt, Node, and Python.
+If you're reading this, I am glad you're here!
+I'm a Full Stack Web Developer with knowledge in HTML, CSS, JavaScript, Node, and Python.
 As a recent graduate from Lambda School, I look forward to being part of a structured development team and shipping beautiful applications.

 - 🎸 Passion for loud music that keeps my blood pumping
 - 🎮 Enjoying my time with some video games